evanberkowitz/supervillain/supervillain/analysis.rst

 The :class:`~.Ensemble` provides the :func:`every <supervillain.ensemble.Ensemble.every>` method, which returns another :class:`~.Ensemble` ensemble keeping configurations evenly spaced by n.
 A natural choice for n is the autocorrelation time.

+Ensembles also have an :meth:`~.Ensemble.autocorrelation_time`, which leverages the above :py:func:`~.analysis.autocorrelation_time` and understands which observables to include.

 The Bootstrap
 -------------